daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

      width="75%">
 </center>

-**January 2011:** ...

-Antibubbles had the pleasure of opening for [Anamanaguchi][anamanaguchi] when their tour came through Durham.
-I had noticed that ...
+**January 2011:** [Antibubbles][antibubbles] had the pleasure of opening for [Anamanaguchi][anamanaguchi] when their tour came through Durham.
+I had noticed on [the Pinhook][the-pinhook]'s website that Anamanaguchi were scheduled to play there, and there was no opening act listed, so I took a chance and sent the venue an email, asking if perhaps my band could be added to the bill as an opener.
+I was pleasantly surprised when it worked out!

-* january 2011
-  * antibubbles at pinhook 1/12 with anamanaguchi! the first time we ever played with them, although we played with them again at least 1 more time after that. i'd sent the pinhook an email the previous month asking if we could open the show, and was pleasantly surprised that it worked out. the night was magical. the pinhook was packed wall to wall with people, and it looked like literally everybody in the room was dancing when anamanaguchi played. i was star-struck that we got an opportunity to play with anamanaguchi.
+The night was magical.
+The Pinhook was packed from wall to wall with people who were there to see Anamanaguchi (and they ended up being an enthusiastic audience for Antibubbles, too!).
+When Anamanaguchi took the stage, it looked like literally everybody in the room was dancing.
+I felt star-struck that my band had the opportunity to share a bill with a band of their calibre.
+They were also super down-to-earth and they chatted with us for a while after the show.
+Their drummer even bought an Antibubbles LP!

 ---

-**February 2011:** ...

-* february 2011
-  * fragaria, collaboration between me and renay
-  * i played bass through a loop pedal and other effects, my full devour setup, including the huge sunn bass cab that i borrowed from daniel
-  * renay danced
+**February 2011:** [Renay][rad] and I collaborated on a modern dance piece that we performed at [Motorco][motorco] in Durham.
+Being held close to Valentine's Day, the show was a collection of performances by various artists (dancers, spoken word performers, martial artists, etc.) centered around the theme of love.

+Our piece was called _Fragaria_, named after the scientific name for the [strawberry plant][fragaria-plant].
+We distributed home-made chocolate-covered strawberries to the audience, and Renay and I performed a live collaboration where she improvised modern dance movements and I improvised a looped soundscape by playing an electric bass through effect pedals.

+I still look back fondly on that performance.
+It's one of only a couple of collaborations that Renay and I have done where I've performed the music in a live setting to accompany her dance.

 ---